BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 The kernel value will define the ideal number of taps done by the postprocess.
 The postprocess will then adapt the kernel based on screen size and DPI resolution.

-For instance here is an example with a kernel value of 32: <Playground id="#FBH4J7#3" title="Blur Post Process Example" description="Simple example of a blur post process." image=""/>
+For instance here is an example with a kernel value of 32: <Playground id="#FBH4J7#3" title="Blur Post Process Example" description="Simple example of a blur post process."/>
-Or 256: <Playground id="#FBH4J7#4" title="Blur Post Process With Kernal Value Of 256" description="Simple example of a blur post process with a kernal value of 256." image=""/>
+Or 256: <Playground id="#FBH4J7#4" title="Blur Post Process With Kernal Value Of 256" description="Simple example of a blur post process with a kernal value of 256."/>

 Obviously, as usual, try to stay reasonable with kernel size as it will impact the overall rendering speed.